About This Chapter

 8. Physical Growth in Adolescence

 Adolescents go through many physical changes.
-Watch this lesson to find out some of the physical developments that happen during adolescence, including those related to puberty, growth spurts and gender differences in growth.
+Watch this lesson to find out some of the physical developments that happen during adolescence, including those related to puberty, growth spurts and differences in growth.

 9. Changes in Cognitive Development During Adolescence